babathurpe/ScrapBook/README.md

 # ScrapBook app for Android
-An grid view of images with text and translations to spanish
+A grid view of images with text and translations to spanish

 ##Features